Are contract jobs within the financial sector on the rise in Singapore?

 This helps to normalise the concept of contracting as it gives a similar perspective to what a permanent position can offer.

-If you would like to find out more about the contract market within the financial sector in Singapore, or find out more about the talent pool of contractors, please kindly contact us through the form below follow our LinkedIn page for more industry updates.
+If you would like to find out more about the contract market within the financial sector in Singapore, or find out more about the talent pool of contractors, please kindly contact Margaux Cabinian at [email protected] or follow our LinkedIn page for more industry updates.